 For the industrial fishery the sampling program is presently not conducted as a statistically sound sampling but is still sampled according to quota samplings were a sampled is collected for every 2000 t landed.
-For the species An unsorted sample is taken from the landings, often at the factory site.
+For the species an unsorted sample is taken from the landings, often at the factory site.
 Seven different species are collected in the small pelagic market sampling programme.

 - Herring Clupea harengus

 - Blue whitting- Micromesistius poutassou

 - Sand eel Ammodytidae sp.

 - Sprat Sprattus sprattus

 - Mackerel- Scomber scombrus

 - Boar fish- Capros aper

-- Norway Pout Trisopterus esmarkii - 4.
-At Sea self-sampling small pelagic
+- Norway Pout Trisopterus esmarkii

+- 4. At Sea self-sampling small pelagic

 The industrial harbour sampling schemes are combined with a self-sampling program conducted on a part of the Danish industrial fleet.
-Here the fishermen are sampling every 3. haul on a trip for a random sample that are stored on board and delivered to the landing site with the relevant information attached.
+Here the fishermen are sampling a random sample from 1. haul per trip that are stored on board and delivered to the landing site with the relevant information attached (a self-sampling scheme has been developed).
 The self- sampling program is manly conducted for sand eel and sprat but in a smaller extend also for Norway pout.
-The vessels participating in the self-sampling are not selected randomly but on a voluntary basis.
+The vessels participating in the self-sampling for other species than sand eel are not selected randomly but on a voluntary basis.
+For the sand eel fishery the self-sampling is part of the fishing license.
 The quality of the samples from the self-sampling program are higher than the quality obtained from the harbour samples as the self samples are frozen just after the fishing event and information on the position are included.
 However, the combination of the two independent sampling programs (self-sampling of small pelagic and harbour sampling) are assuring quality control on the fisherman collected data.